tambykojak/metabase-setup-script/README.md

 4. Sets up an nginx virtual server that forwards traffic to the Metabase.

 # Prerequisites
 1. Java 1.7 or greater must be installed.
-This should already be the case with instances.
+This should already be the case with Amazon Linux instances.
 2. Make sure Nginx is installed.
 Nginx may or may not be installed on your instance.
 Use `nginx -v` to check if you have it installed and `yum install nginx` to install it if you do not.

 # Setup